-This is important just think of a cold surface that you add something hot to it could crack.
-The same goes for a hot surface adding something cold to it.
+Just think of a cold surface that you add something hot to it could crack.
+The same goes for a hot surface, adding something cold to it.

-Want to know more about conventional oven cooking with your dutch oven I cover it in my article here… Check it out.
+Want to know more about conventional oven cooking with your Dutch oven?
+I cover it in my article.
+Check it out.

 2. Dutch Oven Placement